estherk15/gr-frontend/Notes.md

 BOOK CONTENT CONTAINER
 - there's an error because you're mapping through the array of authors but not giving it a key

+LIST BUTTON
+- Add the Read category eventually to the backend so each user has more than the 2 lists

 **STYLE**